Web Application Security: Best Practices to stop Threats

 Cross-site scripting (XSS)

-When a malicious script is injected into the website, it is referred to as cross-site scripting.
+When a malicious script is injected into the website, it is referred to as stored XXS.
 Bad actors generally use this method to send malicious codes to unsuspecting end users.
 The users often don’t have any means to verify or validate such malicious scripts, and therefore, end up exposing the sensitive information stored within the browser during that session.

 A cross-site scripting flaw can happen anywhere within the web application where the app demands input from the user but generates output without validating it.
 Steam is a popular game distribution platform with more than 120 million registered users.
 The platform allows for buying games, interacting with other players, multiplayer gaming and much more.